mattyoung101/omicron/documentation/docs/omicam.md

 pipeline is now entirely CPU bound, and despite not using the GPU at all, we are able to achieve good performance.

 ### Camera module iterations
-We have spent a great deal of time and money trying to find the absolute best camera module to use in our hardware setup.
-After all, no matter how good our software may be, we are still limited by the quality of our image sensor.
+In addition to the SBC, the camera module has undergone many iterations, as it's also an important element in the vision pipeline.

 **Pi Camera:** The initial camera we used in hardware prototypes 1-3, was the Raspberry Pi Camera.
 In prototype 1, we used the Pi Cam v1.3 which is an OV5647 connected via MIPI, and in prototypes 2 and 3 we used the